-Julia Winters is a partner practicing business law with Lawson Lundell’s China Group.
-She regularly assists clients with acquiring, selling and financing real property in a variety of asset classes, including office buildings ...
+Julia Winters is a partner practicing business law with Lawson Lundell’s Asia Pacific Group.
+She regularly assists clients with acquiring, selling and financing real property in a variety of asset classes, including office ...

 Andrew assists domestic and international clients on a broad range of corporate legal matters with an emphasis on mergers and acquisitions and general corporate transactions.
 He has experience advising public and private ...